openbaton/python-vnfm-dummy/README.md

 ## How to extend the Python Vnfm Dummy

-This example is a good starting point for creating a Vnfm that has dependencies with python libraries
+This example is a good starting point for creating a Vnfm that has strict dependencies on python libraries

 ## Issue tracker